 I have a wide range of professional experience in research, engineering, systems, networking, and technology.
 Before starting Coyote Hill Consulting, I spent nearly two decades in research and technology at Xerox PARC.
 I have held numerous roles as a key individual contributor, leader, and manager at many levels.
 For more details please have a look at my LinkedIn profile or my work history (aka: résumé, resume, curriculum vitae, CV).
 Please contact me if you would like to discuss a consulting engagement.

 My other vocation is flying.
-I'm an Airline Transport Pilot (ATP) and Certified Flight Instructor (CFI, CFII) with a number of ratings and certificates, including: Airplane Single-Engine and Multi-Engine Land (ASEL, AMEL), Cessna Citation CJ (CE-525 Jet Type Rating), Gyroplane (at the Sport Pilot level), Remote Pilot small UAS (Commercial Drone Pilot), and Advanced and Instrument Ground Instructor (AGI, IGI).
+I'm an Airline Transport Pilot (ATP) and Certified Flight Instructor (CFI, CFII) with a number of ratings and certificates, including: Airplane Single-Engine and Multi-Engine Land (ASEL, AMEL), Citation CJ single-pilot CE-525S Type Rating, Gyroplane (at the Sport Pilot level), Remote Pilot small UAS (Commercial Drone Pilot), and Advanced and Instrument Ground Instructor (AGI, IGI).

 I instruct at West Valley Flying Club and was awarded 2016 WVFC CFI of the Year.
-(Here is a link for my students.)
-I've flown Traffic Watch for Airborne Broadcast Services out of the Livermore Airport, and I've taken helicopter instruction at the Hayward Airport as my time and budget will allow.
-My active logbook shows that as of Oct 15, 2017 I have logged 3483 flight hours.
-I'm a member of EAA, AOPA, HAI, and PRA Chapter One, and building my own experimental homebuilt aircraft is on my list.
-Every year I try to attend some number of aviation events, some of my favorites include: AirVenture / Oshkosh, Central Sierra Helicopter Meet, and the Ken Brock Freedom Fly-in.
+My active logbook shows that as of Mar 29, 2023 I have logged 6964 flight hours.
+I'm a member of AOPA and EAA, and building my own experimental homebuilt aircraft is on my list of things I'd like to do, Every year I attend AirVenture / Oshkosh, the world's greatest aviation fly-in event!

 I joined the West Valley Flying Club (WVFC) in 1999.
 In 2010 I was elected to the WVFC Board of Directors and served as the Chairman of the Board.
 In 2012, after serving out my two year term on the board, I was appointed to the on-going position of Chief Information Officer.
 As CIO I continue to oversee the modernization and operation of the club's technical infrastructure.